kontu/workshop_updater/README.md

 # workshop
-A GitHub Action to upload items to the Steam Workshop
+A GitHub Action to update Steam Workshop items

 ## Use it
 You'll need to upload your addon using the Workshop tools of the game/app you're looking to submit to first.
 Then, create a `.github/workflows/main.yml` with something that resembles the following: